Policy on Extenuating Circumstances Affecting Assessment

 5.5 Declined Applications

-- if the assessment was not attempted, a mark of 0% (unauthorised absence) will be recorded for the assessment and the overall outcome for the student will be determined in accordance with the assessment regulations for the programme of study; or
+- If the assessment was not attempted, a mark of 0% (unauthorised absence) will be recorded for the assessment and the overall outcome for the student will be determined in accordance with the assessment regulations for the programme of study; or

-- if the assessment has been attempted, the submitted work will be marked, a mark recorded and the overall outcome for the student will be determined in accordance with the assessment regulations for the programme of study.
+- If the assessment has been attempted, the submitted work will be marked, a mark recorded and the overall outcome for the student will be determined in accordance with the assessment regulations for the programme of study.

 5.6 Extenuating circumstances affecting the Supplementary Assessment Period

-If the Faculty/School determines that the application is valid, the Faculty/School/ may submit a recommendation to the University Progression or Awards Board for consideration in light of the student’s overall performance.
-For example, a student may be given a further opportunity to repeat the failed module(s) uncapped the following session in light of extenuating circumstances.
 However, students will not be able to progress to the next level/part of study/qualify for an award because of submitted extenuating circumstances if they have not satisfied the minimum progression or award criteria.
 In all cases, the normal progression or award regulations will apply.

 5.7 The College, Swansea University – Deferral decisions